Neglecting the legal formalities when you sell your Land could create huge costs in terms of time and money.

-Such agreements can cover almost any relevant issue and can include sums of money.
+Such agreements can cover almost any relevant issue and include sums of money.
 Examples of Section 106 agreements include:

-- the local authority will restrict the development of an area of land, or permit only specified operations to be carried out on it in the future e.g., amenity use
+- the local authority will restrict the development of an area of land, or permit only specified operations to be carried out on it in the future e.g., for amenity use

 - the developer will plant a specified number of trees and maintain them for a number of years.